eric-barch/dots/README.md

 - Move filepath from bottom to top of pane.
 - Delete nvim powerline or at least remove useless crap.
 - LSP warnings/errors and other virtual text should wrap instead of overflowing pane.
-- Keymap that jumps to next line with an LSP error
+- Keymap that jumps to next line with an LSP error.
-- Explore replacing telescope with fzf lua
+- Explore replacing telescope with fzf lua.
-- Make directional keys NOT repeat so I actually start using other methods to jump around page
+- Make directional keys NOT repeat so I actually start using other methods to jump around buffer.

-### Tmux

-- Character-wise visual mode selection seems to be unavailable... not sure when I broke that.